How to Find Financial Assistance for Diabetes: Resources

-The federal government offers several diabetes help programs that assist with covering prescription costs, doctor visits, and more.
-Keep in mind that all of these programs have their own set of eligibility criteria, as well as application deadlines and waiting periods.
+The federal government offers several diabetes help assistance programs that assist with covering prescription costs, doctor visits, and more.
+Keep in mind that all of these assistance programs have their own set of eligibility criteria, as well as application deadlines and waiting periods.

-- Government assistance for type 1 diabetes is available through Medicare’s pharmaceutical program, which helps alleviate the cost of paying for expensive medication.
+- Government assistance program for type 1 diabetes is available through Medicare’s pharmaceutical program, which helps alleviate the cost of paying for expensive medication.

 - Community health centers deliver various excellent health care and pharmacy services to roughly 28.4 million patients each year.
 These government-funded centers can be found in every state and territory within the US

 - For those with children or teens, Medicaid offers specific health insurance coverage options.
 These programs are either low-cost or.